2003: Julia Butterfly Redirects $150K – Largest Ever

 —Julia Butterfly Hill

 While marching in the financial district in San Francisco to protest the impending Iraq invasion, celebrated tree-sitter and author Julia Butterfly Hill chose to take another stand: she would resist her full $150,000 federal tax liability (the result of a significant legal settlement).
 She donated that money to after school programs, arts and cultural programs, community gardens, programs for Native Americans, alternatives to incarceration, and environmental protection programs.
 In her press statement she said, “I am not avoiding paying taxes.
 I have thought through this very carefully, and with a clear mind and heart I am humanely redirecting my tax payments to where they belong, because our current federal government refuses to do so.”
+You can see her appearance in NWTRCC’s film Death and Taxes here.
 She remains active — check out her website.

 2003: Online “Hang Up On War” Campaign Begins